YutLee/vui/README.md

 # vui
-A component library for Vue.js.
+A Vue.js 2.0 UI Toolkit for Web.

+## LICENSE
+MIT